-6) shall include an application/pidf+xml MIME body indicating per-user affiliation information according to clause 8.4.1.
+b) shall include an application/pidf+xml MIME body indicating per-user affiliation information according to clause 8.4.1.
 In the MIME body, the MCData client:

-a) shall include all MCData groups where the targeted MCData user indicates its interest at the targeted MCData client;
+c) shall include all MCData groups where the targeted MCData user indicates its interest at the targeted MCData client;

-b) shall include the MCData client ID of the targeted MCData client;
+d) shall include the MCData client ID of the targeted MCData client;

-c) shall not include the "status" attribute and the "expires" attribute in the <affiliation> element; and
+e) shall not include the "status" attribute and the "expires" attribute in the <affiliation> element; and

-d) shall set the <p-id> child element of the <presence> root element to a globally unique value.
+f) shall set the <p-id> child element of the <presence> root element to a globally unique value.

-NOTE 2: This procedure deviates from IETF RFC 3903 [37] by possibly including an application/pidf+xml MIME body when refreshing the expiration time for one or more groups.
+NOTE 3: This procedure deviates from IETF RFC 3903 [37] by possibly including an application/pidf+xml MIME body when refreshing the expiration time for one or more groups.
 The use of this MIME body provides the ability to refresh affiliation or to deaffiliate multiple groups in a single message.